acapunay-math/ShintaniTorK41/README.md

 This creates a file with Shintani domains via the command `torFDK41(p)` for each polynomial `p` of the list `L`.

-$(III).$ We show a list of 20 examples of Shintani domains in:
+$(III).$ We show a list of 20 examples of Shintani domains:

-* The file [ShK41.txt](https://github.com/acapunay-math/ShintaniTorK41/blob/main/ShK41.txt) can be read by PARI/GP via the command
+* File [ShK41.txt](https://github.com/acapunay-math/ShintaniTorK41/blob/main/ShK41.txt) can be read by PARI/GP via the command

         \r ShK41.txt

-* The file [ShK41-ML.sage](https://github.com/acapunay-math/ShintaniTorK41/blob/main/ShK41-ML.sage) can be read by SAGE-Math via the command
+* File [ShK41-ML.sage](https://github.com/acapunay-math/ShintaniTorK41/blob/main/ShK41-ML.sage) can be read by SAGE-Math via the command

          load('ShK41-ML.sage')